moreonion/impact-stack-docs/docs/source/webhooks.rst

 Failed attempts and resends
 ***************************

-In case a webhook attempt fails, our system automatically schedules a retry.
+In case an attempt to call a webhook fails, our system automatically schedules a retry.
 The resend will happen after a few minutes, and the interval will double for each successive attempt.
 After ~10 attempts spread over a couple of days, it will give up.
 Ideally, this gives you enough time to react to any issues.

-Should you still miss some events, you can always ask our support team to trigger a manual resend of certain webhook calls.
+Should you still miss some events, you can ask our support team to trigger a manual resend of certain webhook calls.

 Setting up a webhook